4Catalyzer/found/README.md

 - `path`: a string defining the pattern for the route
 - `Component` or `getComponent`: the component for the route, or a method that returns the component for the route
 - `data` or `getData`: additional data for the route, or a method that returns additional data for the route
+- `defer`: whether to wait for all parent `data` or `getData` promises to resolve before getting data for this route and its descendants
 - `render`: a method that returns the element for the route
 - `children`: an array of child route objects, or an object of those arrays; if using JSX configuration components, this comes from the JSX children